-In the interviews we conducted with domain experts as well as from other implemented business applications we elaborated general requirements for flexible mobile data collection on smart mobile devices.
-These cover major aspects such as the secure and encrypted communication.
-Note that the latter is crucial, especially in the medical and psychological domains, which both deal with sensitive information of the subjects involved.
-We further presented an architecture enabling such mobile data collection applications based on a smart mobile device and a process engine.
+In the interviews we conducted with domain experts as well as from other mobile business applications we implemented, general requirements for flexible mobile data collection on smart mobile devices were elaborated.
+These cover major aspects like a secure and encrypted communication.
+Note that the latter is crucial, especially in domains like medicine and psychology, which both deal with sensitive information of the subjects involved.
+We further presented an architecture enabling mobile data collection applications based on a smart mobile device and a process engine.
 As another contribution, we demonstrated the feasibility of our proof-of-concept application.
 Several features as well as problems regarding the implementation and communication with the server component, hosting the process engine, have been highlighted.
-Finally, we discussed the benefits of using process-aware questionnaire application for mobile data collection.
+Finally, we discussed the benefits of using process-driven questionnaires for mobile data collection.

 In future work, we plan to extend our approach with additional features.
-First, we will provide a mobile process engine running on the smart mobile device itself.
-This will enable a process-driven enactment of questionnaire instances even if no permanent internet connection is available.
+Currently, we are working on a mobile process engine running on the smart mobile device.
+In turn, this will enable a process-driven enactment of questionnaire instances, even if no Internet connection is available.
 We consider this as a fundamental feature for enabling flexible data collection applications on smart mobile devices.
-However, this will be accompanied with other problems, such as the proper synchronization among multiple devices (e.g., if changes were made to the model of the questionnaire) in order to keep the devices at the same level of information.
-In addition, we want to conceptualize a generic questionnaire system, which is able to support the complete lifecycle of a questionnaire.
-To disseminate this system among domain experts being unfamiliar and unaware of modeling process logic with standard notations, in addition, an easy to understand, but still precise notation for defining processaware questionnaires is needed.
-To further enhance data analysis capabilities (e.g., further analysis of the given answers), we have started to integrate sensors measuring vital signs in order to gather other information about subjects during interviews (Schobel et al., 2013).
-As a major benefit of the framework, we expect higher data quality, shorter evaluation cycles and a significant decrease in workload.
-In particular, it enables a high level of abstraction in defining electronic questionnaires that may run on smart mobile devices.
+A first prototype is already implemented and integrated into the presented electronic questionnaire application.
+However, this will cause new problems, as the questionnaire models must be properly synchronized among multiple devices (e.g., if changes were made to the questionnaire model).
+In addition, we are working on a questionnaire modeling notation.
+This is crucial to allow domain experts, who are unfamiliar with standard process modeling notations.
+This domain-specific questionnaire modeling notation shall be easy to understand, but still precise enough for defining process-aware questionnaires.
+The notation will be part of a generic questionnaire system supporting the complete lifecycle of a questionnaire.
+Furthermore, we started to integrate sensors measuring vital signs in order to gather other information about subjects during interviews [23].
+As a major benefit of the framework, we expect higher data quality, shorter evaluation cycles and a significant decrease of workloads.